Kathy Griffin: 'I beg for your forgiveness' for gruesome anti-Trump photo shoot

 She said she is asking celebrity photographer Tyler Shields to take down the photo.

 "I beg for your forgiveness.
-I went too far," she said.
+I went too far," she said in the post on Tuesday.
 "I made a mistake and I was wrong."

-On Tuesday, Shields, who is known for his provocative images, released photos he did with Griffin that immediately came under fire from people on Twitter.
+Earlier Tuesday, Shields, who is known for his provocative images, released photos he did with Griffin that immediately came under fire from people on Twitter.

 The president's son, Donald Trump Jr, called the imagery "disgusting but not surprising."